Parikshit-Daivadnya/ATM-Simulator/README.md

 🚀 Future Enhancements to do:

--Integrate receipt printing.
+1)Integrate receipt printing.

-Build a modern and user friendly interface.
+2)Build a modern and user friendly interface.

-Remote or Cloud Database
+3)Remote or Cloud Database
 Migrate from a local MySQL DB to a cloud-hosted MySQL (e.g., AWS RDS, Google Cloud SQL) for multi-user access and deployment.

-RESTful API Development
+4)RESTful API Development
 Create REST APIs using Spring Boot for all banking operations so other systems (mobile apps or frontend UIs) can interact with the backend securely.

-Role-Based Access Control (RBAC)
+5)Role-Based Access Control (RBAC)
 Add admin and staff roles:

 Admin: manage users, view logs.

 Staff: view complaints or manually authorize large transactions.

-Transaction Analytics Dashboard
+6)Transaction Analytics Dashboard
 Use Power BI, Tableau, or Spring Boot + Thymeleaf to show transaction statistics, user activity heatmaps, etc.

-Security Enhancements with Spring Security
+7)Security Enhancements with Spring Security
 Secure APIs and UI using:

 Password encryption (e.g., BCrypt)

-Role-based login
+8)Role-based login

 JWT (JSON Web Token) for secure session handling

-Automated Email Notifications
+9)Automated Email Notifications
 Notify users after each transaction, or send monthly account summaries.

-Simulated ATM Hardware Integration
+10)Simulated ATM Hardware Integration
 Interface with mock card readers, keypads, or receipt printers using hardware simulation libraries or JavaFX UI elements.

-Multi-language Support
+11)Multi-language Support
 Add i18n (internationalization) using Spring Boot to support multiple languages like Hindi, Marathi, etc.